DisCEdge: Distributed Context Management for Large Language Models at the Edge: DisCEdge Architecture

 \subsection{LLM Service}

-The LLM Service is the component responsible for executing language models to generate responses.
-It acts as an inference framework that receives a pre-tokenized context along the user prompt from the Context Manager.
-This component is runtime and hardware agnostic, and can be any inference framework that supports tokenized input.
-Its only requirements are the ability to process token sequences and to serve the same models—and thus the same tokenizer for each model—as other LLM Services in the network.
+The LLM Service executes language models, receiving a pre-tokenized context and user prompt from the Context Manager.
+It is runtime and hardware agnostic, requiring only the ability to process token sequences and serve the same models (and tokenizers) as other nodes.

-A key design feature for efficiency is the direct handling of tokenized data.
-The Context Manager provides the session context in a pre-tokenized format.
-The LLM Service is designed to accept this tokenized context and merge it with the user prompt, as illustrated in \cref{fig:llm_architecture}.
-This approach is efficient because the session context, which grows with every interaction and is typically much larger than the new user prompt, does not need to be re-tokenized.
-By only tokenizing the smaller, new input and properly concatenating it with the larger, pre-tokenized context, the system avoids redundant processing of a step that must happen with every new request, leading to faster response times.
+The LLM Service directly handles tokenized data, merging it with the user prompt (\cref{fig:llm_architecture}).
+By only tokenizing the smaller, new input and concatenating it with the pre-tokenized context, the system avoids redundant processing, accelerating responses.